- Salt was used for seasoning and preserving food.

-- Salt was found in great abundance on the shore of the dead sea.
+- Salt was found in a great abundance on the shore of the dead sea.

-- Sometimes captured city were sowed with Salt to insure utter desolation of the place.
-(Judge 9:45)
+- Sometimes, during the war, the captured cities were sowed with salt to insure utter desolation of the place.

-There can be many possible implications of “loosing the saltiness”.
-It can be implied for “falling away from faith”.
-Jesus in his very early ministry, clearly mentioned the cost of following him.
-He was not to be taken lightly.
-He reminded his followers that you can be the “salt of the earth” or the “covenant that God made with men.”
-But if you lose the very essence of salt, then there is nothing that can be done.
-There is no middle ground here.
-Something that appears to be salt but lack the very nature of salt is a useless thing.
+The symbol of salt used by Jesus clearly shows that the cost of following him, must not be taken lightly.
+He reminded his disciples that one can be the ‘Salt of the earth’, but if he loose the very essence of salt, then there is nothing can be done about it.
+There is no middle ground.
+Something that appears to be like a salt, but lack the very nature of salt is the useless thing.
 It is no longer good for anything.
-In the same way, someone who appears to be the follower of Christ but lacks or looses the very nature and essence of Christ is good for nothing.
+Similarly, if someone claims to be the follower of Christ, but lacks or looses the very essence and nature of Christ, is good for nothing!\